Frequently Asked Questions

 How do I get to Paradise?

 The closest airport to Paradise is the Erik Nielsen Whitehorse International Airport.
-Paradise is 38 km South of Whitehorse on the Alaska Highway.
-There are no buses that go to Paradise.
-You must drive, rent a car or catch a ride.
-If you need help getting connected to a ride, Contact Us!
+Paradise is 38 km south of Whitehorse on the Alaska Highway (KM 1388.1 – Kettley’s Canyon).

 Can I camp on site at Paradise?